 In our review, we noted: "The real footage and reenactments are bloody and gruesome.
 Casting Cohen as Hoffman is fairly brilliant, a comedian playing the Yippie jester with flair.
 But Hoffman’s penultimate showdown with Tom Hayden (Eddie Redmayne), officiated by their lawyer William Kunstler (Mark Rylance), is a major downer (and not necessarily accurate)."

-We felt equally lukewarm about Palm Springs, a rom-com on Hulu starring Andy Samberg, who was acknowleged with a Best Performance by an Actor in a Motion Picture - Musical or Comedy GG nom for his role as Nyles.
-The film is also in the the Best Motion Picture - Musical or Comedy GG category and received a Spirit nom for Best First Screenplay (Andy Siara).
+We felt equally lukewarm about Palm Springs, a rom-com on Hulu starring Andy Samberg.
+His comedic turn was acknowleged with a Best Actor - Musical or Comedy nom (GG).
+The film earned Best Comedy (CC), but lost Best Motion Picture - Musical or Comedy (GG).
+It also has a Best First Screenplay (for Andy Siara) Spirit nom.

 Our review explains: "Nyles is a nihilist (ha ha) who finds meaning when he gets caught in a time loop with Sarah (Christin Miloti), who meet at a wedding.
 It’s a bizarre concept that gets tiresome as it repeatedly pays homage to Groundhog Day."